-- 20.3.1 To adopt and implement Anti-Doping policies and rules for their Events which conform with the Code. - 20.3.2 To take appropriate action to discourage noncompliance with the Code as provided in WADC Article 23.5. - 20.3.3 To authorize and facilitate the Independent Observer Programme and facilitate Athlete Outreach Programmes. - 20.3.4 To require all Athletes and each Athlete Support Personnel who participates as coach, trainer, manager, team staff, official, medical or paramedical personnel in the Event to agree to be bound by Anti-Doping rules in conformity with the Code as a condition of such participation. - 20.3.5 To vigorously pursue all potential Anti-Doping Rule Violations within its jurisdiction including investigation into whether Athlete Support Personnel or other Persons may have been involved in each case of doping. - 20.3.6 After 1 January 2010, to do everything possible to award Events only to countries where the government has ratified, accepted, approved or acceded to the UNESCO Convention and the National Olympic Committee, National Paralympic Committee and National Anti-Doping Organization are in compliance with the Code. - 20.3.7 To promote Anti-Doping education. - 20.3.8 To co-operate with relevant national organizations and agencies and other Anti-Doping Organizations.
+- 20.4.9 To vigorously pursue all potential anti-doping rule violations within its jurisdiction including investigation into whether Athlete Support Personnel or other Persons may have been involved in each case of doping. - 20.4.10 After 1 January 2012, to do everything possible to award World Championships only to countries where the government has ratified, accepted, approved or acceded to the UNESCO Convention and the National Olympic Committee, National Paralympic Committee and National Anti-Doping Organization are in compliance with the Code. - 20.4.11 To promote anti-doping education. - 20.4.12 To cooperate with relevant national organizations and agencies and other Anti-Doping Organizations.

-20.4 Roles and Responsibilities of Athletes
+20.5 Roles and Responsibilities of Athletes

-- 20.4.1 To be knowledgeable of and comply with all applicable Anti-Doping policies and rules adopted pursuant to the Code. - 20.4.2 To be available for Sample collection.

-- 20.4.3 To take responsibility, in the context of Anti-Doping, for what they ingest and Use. - 20.4.4 To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate Anti-Doping policies and rules adopted pursuant to the Code.
+- 20.5.1 To be knowledgeable of and comply with all applicable Anti-Doping policies and rules adopted pursuant to the Code. - 20.5.2 To be available for Sample collection. - 20.5.3 To take responsibility, in the context of Anti-Doping, for what they ingest and Use. - 20.5.4 To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate Anti-Doping policies and rules adopted pursuant to the Code.

-20.5 Roles and Responsibilities of Athlete Support Personnel
+20.6 Roles and Responsibilities of Athlete Support Personnel

-- 20.5.1 To be knowledgeable of and comply with all Anti-Doping policies and rules adopted pursuant to the Code and which are applicable to them or the Athletes whom they support. - 20.5.2 To co-operate with the Athlete Testing Programme. - 20.5.3 To use their influence on Athlete values and behaviour to foster Anti-Doping attitudes.
+- 20.6.1 To be knowledgeable of and comply with all Anti-Doping policies and rules adopted pursuant to the Code and which are applicable to them or the Athletes whom they support. - 20.6.2 To co-operate with the Athlete Testing Programme. - 20.6.3 To use their influence on Athlete values and behaviour to foster Anti-Doping attitudes.